 For many years after I came back I never travelled back to the place.
 I experienced a bit of prejudice where I was working.
 I started working as a dish washer, a cook and a bar man while I was also in school.
 I remember phoning my supervisor who did not go beyond primary school that I won’t be able to come to work because my friends and I wanted to have some party to mark our graduation from school and he said to me on phone that if I did not show up I should consider myself sacked.
 That got me annoyed.
 That was how I left the job.

 Also in school, I remember having problem with one of my lecturers who said it to my face that she hated me.
 I was told that I could not graduate because I took four instead of two optional courses and people were telling her that since I had satisfied the requirement she should let me go.
 She insisted that she was going to delay me.
 She said to me that she did not like my face.
-All these experiences couple with the fact that I loved Nigeria did not make me stay longer than necessary in UK.
+All these experiences coupled with the fact that I loved Nigeria did not make me stay longer than necessary in UK.
 When I was rounding off my Masters degree I was given job placement in the UK but I had made up my mind that I was coming back to Nigeria.

 I was disappointed but…